 If you’ve just started studying at Oxford University or you’re thinking about applying, Know Your Oxford will help you to find your feet in the city.

-Using a free app on your smartphone (or this website), you’ll get an insider’s view to student life in central Oxford – hearing first-hand from those who know what it’s like to be a student here, and helping you to settle in.
+Using a free app on your smartphone (or this website), you’ll get an insider’s view to student life in central Oxford, with 3D elements and augmented reality that bring Oxford to life.
+You'll hear first-hand from those who know what it’s like to be a student here, helping you to settle in.
+Click on the button below to download the app.

 Part 1: Carfax Tower and the Covered Market